Chandradeo Prasad Verma

-Chandradeo Prasad Verma (21 January 1921– 30 April 2005) was a politician who was elected to the Lok Sabha's lower house of the Parliament of India from the Arrah, Bihar in 1977, 1980 and 1996.
+Chandradeo Prasad Verma (21 January 1921– 30 April 2005) was a politician who was elected to the Lok Sabha, the lower house of Parliament of India from the Arrah, Bihar in 1977, 1980 and 1996.
 He was the Union Minister of State for Rural Areas and Employment.
 He was earlier Member of the Bihar Legislative Assembly and a Cabinet minister in Bihar.

 Life and political career

 Verma was a member of Koeri community.